Aempyre/lake-missoula/README.md

       * cd into the bonusclient directory.
       * Do:  npm start
       * Go:  to the indicated localhost / port address using your web browser.
+      * Enter: a range in the UI and click "Play".

 ### Run: